yureek/S-HealthStack.github.io/pages/developer-guide/app-creation/create-app.md

 2. In Android Studio, clone the [starter-app](https://github.com/S-HealthStack/starter-app){:target="_blank"} GitHub repository to retrieve the app starter code.
 3. Edit the code in the `main` branch to customize it for your study.

-   > The `mg-study`branch contains the completed code described in the tutorial and demoed at the Samsung Developer Conference (SDC22).
-Compare  the `main` and `mg-study` branches to see the minimal changes needed to make the app your own.

 The app needs to be able to:

 * Determine participant eligibility.